 Jive hit the scene 10 years ago with a handful of clients and six founders determined to change the world.
-Now we have hundreds of thousands of users, and more than 400 employees in seven states and four countries.
 Help us celebrate by checking out our “10 years of Jive” infographic, along with 10 of our favorite moments from the last 10 years.

 Since starting in 2006, Jive has mostly focused on Hosted VoIP as a service.
 But now Jive’s cloud-based phone service is called Jive Voice, and with that seemingly small change comes a radical shift in Jive’s vision for the future.

 The Spirit of Awesomeness is alive and well at Jive Dev!
 Yesterday, twenty of our intrepid team members gathered to kick off planning for Jive’s Google I/O 2015 Extended event.
 In roughly 20 days, we will be kicking open the doors to bring in our peers and associates from throughout the local IT community to share in this exciting experience – and best of all, it’s ALL FREE, my friends!
 Riding the coattails of our recent success with an extended version of the popular ng-conf in early March, we decided to again bring a slice of the excitement home.
 On Thursday and Friday, […]

 April is a special month for employees at Jive as it marks the time for the annual company retreat.
 This year about 270 Jivers descended on Las Vegas for a weekend of general mayhem.
 The creative team decided to take this opportunity to deck out our fellow Jivers in vegas-themed swag.
 In addition to hats and shirts featuring the Jive Jeep, we gave out temporary Jive tattoos, playing cards, and money clips stuffed with dollar bills.
 Of course, once we were finished with the swag we couldn’t stop there.
 With the help of the executive team we organized a bowling […]